Join a Lab

 Hornsby, NSW

-The Lab Hornsby is currently not accepting new participants.
+The Lab Hornsby is currently at capacity and has a waitlist.

-To register your interest in joining the list for when sessions resume please click on the orange REGISTER button on this page and register your details and those of your child.
+To register your interest in joining the waitlist please click on the orange REGISTER button on this page and register your details and those of your child.
 Select the Hornsby Lab from the list at the top of the child registration screen.

 For further information please email admin@thelab.org.au